 Tropic of Creation

 “Ranks with such science fiction greats as Frank Herbert and Orson Scott Card.” — Publishers Weekly (starred review)

-Half of known space is littered with the skeletons of metal and bone from thirty years of war with the ahtra, humanity’s implacable enemy.
+Half of known space is littered with the skeletons of metal and bone from thirty years of war with the ahtra.
 Now, Captain Eli Dammond has landed on a deserted planet to rescue survivors of a crashed space ship.
-On this routine mission, Eli has in his charge Sascha, the fourteen-year-old granddaughter of a general.
+In his charge is Sascha, the fourteen-year-old granddaughter of a general.

 But the planet is not what it seems.
-It is about to undergo a radical seasonal change, one that will hatch monstrous, rapacious creatures.
+It is about to undergo a radical seasonal change, one that will hatch frightening creatures.
 There are few refuges from the rampaging season.
 One is deep underground.
 It’s no place for a human army officer, as Eli will learn.
 The other is in the the nests of the monsters themselves.
 Not that the intrepid Sascha ever had a choice.
-As Sascha’s time runs out, Eli must break free of his captors before his crew is wiped out and Sascha is forever changed.
+As her time runs out, Eli must break free of his captors before his crew is wiped out and Sascha is forever changed.

 A Thousand Perfect Things

 A Victorian woman takes on magical beasts, ghosts, and the British Raj.